litehelpers/cordova-sqlite-evmax-ext-workers-legacy-build-free/README.md

     cordova plugin add https://github.com/litehelpers/Cordova-sqlite-enterprise-free

 You can find more details at [this writeup](http://iphonedevlog.wordpress.com/2014/04/07/installing-chris-brodys-sqlite-database-with-cordova-cli-android/).

-**WARNING:** for Windows target platform please read the section below.

 **IMPORTANT:** sometimes you have to update the version for a platform before you can build, like: `cordova prepare ios`